-From an ancient tea forest in Xishuangbanna, Yunnan, about 1800 meters above sea level.
+From an ancient tea forest on Banzhang Mountain in Xishuangbanna, Yunnan, about 1800 meters above sea level.
 Teas from this tea forest have a distinctive flavor, in part because of the wild herbs and plants growing alongside the tea trees.
 Notice the camphor, smoke, burdock and fennel tasting notes.

 The 2004 Banzhang is sun-withered, hand-kneaded and pressed in stone molds in the old tradition of pu-erh making.
 This is a great specimen of old style puerh, from old growth trees.